gokulstevee/gokulstevee/README.md

 - 👋 Hi, I’m Gokulan.
-- 👀 I’m interested in adventuring the TECH WORLD.
+- 👀 I’m interested to be a part of TECH WORLD.
 - 🌱 I’m currently learning Blockchain.
 - 💞️ I’m very much excisted to collaborate with your projects on WEB TECHNOLOGIES.
 Feel free to reach me.
 - 📫 How to reach me